 Seco de pollo or chicken stew is another delicious recipe from Ecuador.
-It is one of dishes that you crave on a day when you want a nice home cooked meal that not only satisfies your stomach, but also makes you happy overall.
+It is one of dishes that you crave on a day when you want a nice home cooked meal that not only satisfies your stomach, but also gives you that overall happy feeling.
 This dish is also known as seco de gallina criolla.
 If it is made with a young chicken it is called seco de pollo, and if it is made with an older hen it is called seco de gallina criolla.
 Traditionally it was a way to cook those older tougher hens and soften the meat by cooking it slowly in a sauce of onions, garlic, peppers, tomatoes, herbs and spices.
-The traditional preparation also uses chicha – a fermented corn drink – instead of beer, though most people today prepare it with beer because it is much easier to find and tastes great.

-Seco de pollo or seco de gallina is a South American chicken stew cooked slowly in a sauce of beer, onions, garlic, peppers, tomatoes, herbs and spices.
+Seco de pollo or seco de gallina is an Ecuadorian chicken stew cooked slowly in a sauce of beer (or chicha), onions, garlic, peppers, tomatoes, herbs and spices.

 - 6 lbs of assorted chicken pieces